olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: May 11, 2020

+**Today's Progress**: Made a user relationships table and added the ability to add and destory (ha!) user relationships.

+**Thoughts**: The stuff I followed from the tutorial makes a _lot_ more sense now.
+Nothing like breaking something to learn how it works!

 ### Day 7: May 10, 2020

 **Today's Progress**: I think I understand react routing a bit better now.
 Maybe.